-(5) If necessary, Counter-Parties will support the verification process by, among other things, making appropriate personnel available for interviews, permitting on-site observation of credit and risk management processes and procedures, and providing written responses to written inquiries on a timely basis.
+(6) If necessary, Counter-Parties will support the verification process by, among other things, making appropriate personnel available for interviews, permitting on-site observation of credit and risk management processes and procedures, and providing written responses to written inquiries on a timely basis.
 A Counter-Party may request that ERCOT or a third party performing verification on ERCOT’s behalf perform the review on-site at the Counter-Party’s location.
 Any resulting additional expenses will in this case be the sole responsibility of the Counter-Party making the request.

-(6) ERCOT will perform procedures to verify the risk management framework at least annually for any Counter-Party if that Counter-Party or its guarantor is:
+(7) ERCOT will perform procedures to verify the risk management framework at least annually for any Counter-Party if that Counter-Party or its guarantor:

-(a) Ineligible for unsecured credit under Section 16.11.2, Requirements for Setting a Counter-Party’s Unsecured Credit Limit; and
+(a) Has had one or more late payments or represents a QSE or CRR Account Holder that has short-paid Settlement Invoices in the year preceding the date of the annual certificate; and

 (b) Has had exposure in CRR Obligations in the ERCOT CRR market during the year preceding the date of the annual certificate.